yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 Evaluation and benchmarking are crucial steps for RAG development.
 You cannot improve something you cannot measure it.

 RAG application evaluation consists of two facets:
-* **Retrieval Evaluation**, which evaluates if the retrieved sources are relevant to the query, which can be further measured by recall and precision.
+* **Retrieval Evaluation**, which evaluates
+  * **Context relevance** between the retrieved sources and the query, which can be further measured by ranking metrics like recall, precision, and nDCG.
+  * **Diversity** of retrieved sources.
 * **Response Evaluation**, which evaluates if the final LLM response:
-  * (Consistence & faithfulness) Be consistent with retrieved context,
+  * **Consistence & faithfulness**: Be consistent with retrieved context - if the answer is faithful to the retrieved contexts (in other words, whether if there's hallucination).
+  * **Relevance** Whether the generated answer is relevant to the query.
-  * (Relevance & Usefulness) Addresses the information need of the query (if the query is an information seeking query)
+  * **Correctness & usefulness** Addresses the information need of the query and being useful (if the query is an information seeking query).
+  * Other dimensions
     * (Expected Style) has expected style (like conciseness, clarity for summary type applications)
     * (Insturction following) Follows additional guidelines if any (specified by the user).

-Evaluting the response quality is not a straight forward task and could be subjective.
-One popular way is to use a powerful LLM (e.g. GPT-4) to decide the response quality from different aspects.
-For example,
-* **Correctness**: Whether the generated answer matches that of the reference answer given the query (requires labels).
-Or whether the predicted answer is semantically similar to the reference answer.
-* **Faithfulness**: Evaluates if the answer is faithful to the retrieved contexts (in other words, whether if there's hallucination).
-* **Relevance & Usefulness**: Whether the generated answer is relevant to the query and address the information need of the query.
-* **Instruction Following**: Whether additional instructions are followed.
-* **Alignment with Reference Answer**: If there are high quality reference answer, we can use it to compare the alignment of generated response and reference answer.

 We can leverage established relevance and ranking quality metrics to evaluating the **retrieval quality**.
 For example
 * One can use LLM as query-document relevance labeler, and compute precision and nDCG metrics.
 When we adopt RAG to a new domain, we might not have enough test data to evaluate how the system works.
 We can leverage LLM to generate synthetic (question, answer) pairs.
-* Diversity of retrieved results might also play an important role in tasks that require LLM to generate complete and comprehensive results.
+* **Diversity** of retrieved results might also play an important role in tasks that require LLM to generate **complete and comprehensive results**.
 As typical ranking metrics does not penalize duplicate results, one might need to develop alternative diversity metrics.

+Evaluting the response quality is not a straight forward task and could be subjective.
+One cose-effective way is to use a powerful LLM (e.g. GPT-4) or text encoder model to decide the response quality from different aspects.
+For example,
+* **Consistence & Faithfulness**: One can use LLM to validate if claims in the generated output is consistent with the claims in the retrieved context.
+* **Relevance**: One can use text encoder to measure the semantic similarity between the query and the answer in the embedding space.
+* **Correctness & usefulness**: If one has the reference answer, one can use string matching approach like BLEU score to check if the generated answer matches that of the reference answer.
+Checking usefulness will be dependent on user scenarios.

 There are also efforts to automate the RAG evaluation process, as shown in the following [{numref}`chapter_rag_fig_rag_rag_checker`] from **RAGChecker** {cite:p}`ru2024ragchecker`.